vincehass/Quantile-energy-Flow-with-GFN/README.md

 - **Trajectory Balance**: A core principle in GFlowNets ensuring that the flow into and out of states is balanced, which leads to consistent trajectory generation.
 - **Neural Networks**: Used to parameterize the policy and flow distributions.
 The networks are trained using gradient-based optimization to satisfy the GFlowNet objectives.

-In summary, `distributional_flow.py` implements a distributional extension of GFlowNets for grid-based environments.
 The script models the flow function as a distribution, introduces a corresponding loss function, and optimizes the model to generate trajectories that respect the GFlowNet flow balance constraints.
-By operating in a grid environment, this implementation provides a controlled setting to test and validate the performance of distributional GFlowNets.